codex-iter/project-ideas/README.md

 > 1. An app that uses Github's API to pull your number of contributions from Github and merge show them in the status bar of your phone.
 Also a detailed summary of contributions could be made available on clicking the notification.
 > 2. Some platform to add ideas related to Mathematics or Physics and track contributions, accept pull requests and view commit history, just like Github.
 Have a feature for licensing too.
+> 3. Create a script which would scrape sites like developer.android.com and add the latest versions of the libraries in your android project.

 * [Subhrajit Prusty](https://github.com/subhrajitprusty)